mgomes/blog/drafts/cloudflare_pages_with_nanoc.md

 3. Upload the contents of `output/` to an S3 bucket using [Transmit](https://panic.com/transmit/)
 4. Use Cloudflare to point a domain to the S3 bucket

-This workflow served me pretty well, but it did involve a lot of manual steps.
+This workflow served me pretty well, but it required a lot of manual steps.
 A few months ago I was able to replace steps 2 and 3 with a GitHub Action.
 The GitHub Action utilized a script for uploading content to an S3 bucket.
 It looked like this:

 ```yaml
 name: Build and Upload to S3